-UPDATES SINCE FEB.
-25, 2020 BOARD MEETING
+UPDATES SINCE THE FEB.
+25, 2020 AND FEB.
+23, 2021 BOARD MEETINGS

 This section of the staff report identifies changes to the draft standards resulting from the Board's direction on Feb.
-25, 2020.
+25, 2020, and subsequent direction provided at the Feb.
+23, 2021 first reading.
 The remainder of this staff report includes similar content to what was provided for the Feb.
 25 Board meeting, with the exception that relevant dates have been updated, and the section on proposed standards reflects the changes summarized in the list below.